AP Workflows are used by organizations all around the world as a blueprint to develop enterprise and consumer applications.

 For example, now, you can use DimensionX Orbit LoRAs. - [EA4] APW front ends (Discord and Telegram bots, web) can serve videos generated with Mochi and CogVideoX (T2V only).

-- [EA3] APW now features a second video provider (T2V only): Mochi 1 Preview.
+- [EA3] APW now features a new video provider (T2V only): Mochi 1 Preview.
+It replaces DynamiCrafter.

 - [EA3] The Face Detailer function now allows you to manually choose which faces from the source image should be detailed.
 Notice that the feature is disabled by default and the function continues to automatically detail all identified faces as usual.